slalom-consulting-ltd/terraform-guidelines/README.md

 As yet to find a really satisfactory test approach or tool for testing Terraform other than:

- - Include a test implemtenation with your modules - from your examples root folder.
+ - Include a test implementation with your modules - from your examples root folder.
  - Run it for every change.
  - Tag the successful outcomes.
  - Destroy created resources